Paul Du Noyer: Career

 until 1990 and then served as editor before becoming the founding editor of Mojo magazine.
 In the latter role, he won an award for "Editor of the year" in 1994.
 He left Mojo in 1995 but remains a contributing editor.
-He was editor director for Emap Digital Music from 1999 to 2001.

 During his career as a rock journalist and editor, Du Noyer has interviewed music artists such as David Bowie, Bruce Springsteen, Van Morrison and Madonna.
 In 1997, he wrote We All Shine On, a book about the solo songs of John Lennon.

 Du Noyer has worked as an editorial consultant for clients such as Paul McCartney and Yoko Ono.
 He edited the programme for McCartney's 1989–90 world tour and wrote an essay there forwarding McCartney's association with the 1960s avant-garde scene in London.
 The programme was part of McCartney's campaign, begun in 1986, to challenge the public's perception of him as musically conservative in the years following Lennon's murder in 1980.
 Du Noyer went on to serve as editor of subsequent McCartney tour programmes and has supplied the liner notes for several McCartney album reissues.